Horse Fence | Ranch Rail

-A Ranch Rail fence, also known as board fence, is becoming much more popular throughout Colorado.
+A Ranch Rail fence, also known as Horse Fence, Farm Fence, Field Fencing or Board Fence, is becoming much more popular throughout the mid-west.
 Ranch Rail fences look equally at home in city neighborhoods, country mountain settings, or large farms to keep livestock and pets within their property borders.
 A ranch rail fence will make you feel like you’re really in the countryside, enjoying the little things in life, while still keeping a modern vibe.
 The design of these fences are, as the name suggests, perfect for ranch or farm areas because they can keep livestock in and predators out.
 By using them to keep your kids in the yard, would work just as well.
 Ranch rail fencing provide a good alternative to a typical privacy fence, yet will look much cleaner and modern than a split rail fence.

 - Cost Effective: For large amounts of land requiring a significant amount of fencing